144reasons/IndianPoker/README.md

 Following information came from [this wiki](https://kakegurui.fandom.com/wiki/Indian_Poker)

 Each group of 4 plays with a 40 card deck with all the jokers and face cards removed.
 The dealer will pass out the first card, which players may look at.
 A second card will then be dealt, which the player may not look at, and has to place on their forehead.
 The strongest match is a pair, where the numbers match, the next strongest is a suit, which is self-explanatory, and the weakest is a pig, where neither number nor suit match.
 If multiple players have the same hand then the largest number wins.
-When placing bets, players can either call, raise or fold.
+When placing bets players can either call, raise or fold.

 <details>
         <summary>Fake game</summary>